Insight

 What changes does NIS 2 bring compared to NIS 1?
 What impacts and developments are to be expected?
 Find out in this article!

-Why revise the NIS directive?
+Why revise the NIS Directive?

 In 2020, following the implementation of the first version of the directive (adopted in July 2016), the European Commission mandated Wavestone to carry out a retrospective study of the implementation of NIS 1.
 The aim was to assess the relevance, consistency, added value and efficiency of the directive within the EU.